-Agent Skills are folders of instructions, scripts, and resources that agents can discover and use to do things more accurately and efficiently.
+Agent Skills are instructions that agents can discover and use to do things more accurately and efficiently.
+The keywords are “accurately” and “efficiently”.

 I want to encourage my colleagues to write and maintain skills to accelerate their work.
 Here I describe how I am doing it.